awslabs/mlspace/frontend/docs/admin-guide/bff-authentication.md

 ## Migration from Deprecated OIDC Configuration

-If you're migrating from the deprecated `OIDC_*` parameters, see the [Enhanced Authentication Migration Guide](./bff-authentication-migration.md) for detailed step-by-step instructions.
+If you're migrating from the deprecated `OIDC_*` parameters, see the [Authentication Migration Guide](./bff-authentication-migration.md) for detailed step-by-step instructions.